SenseLogic/PENDOWN/README.md

 * Modifier lists can't contain spaces.
 * Lists are not processed inside preformatted blocks.
-* A Pendown text can't contain `<xmp>` tags if it is converted to HTML by the web browser script.
+* A Pendown text can't contain `<xmp>` tags if it is to be converted to HTML by the web browser script.

 ## Version